 The Title IX/Policy 311 Coordinator or a designated contact person will conduct a preliminary evaluation of the complaint to determine whether the allegations, if true, would constitute a violation of Policy 311.
-If the alleged actions of the respondent would be a violation of VSC Policy 311-A, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence, Sexual Assault and Stalking, that policy and the Chancellor's Procedures for Implementation of Policy 311-A will control the processing of the respondent do not meet the definitions of Prohibited Conduct in Policy 311-A, but would constitute a violation of Policy 311, the procedures set forth below will be followed.
-If the alleged actions of the respondent to discipline under any other VSC policy, policies of the member College, any collective bargaining agreement, or personnel handbook.
+If the alleged actions of the respondent would be a violation of VSC Policy 311-A, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence, Sexual Assault and Stalking, that policy and the Chancellor's Procedures for Implementation of Policy 311-A will control the processing of the report, including notice, investigation, adjudication, sanctions (if any) and appeals.
+If the alleged actions of the respondent do not meet the definitions of Prohibited Conduct in Policy 311-A, but would constitute a violation of Policy 311, the procedures set forth below will be followed.
+If the alleged actions of the respondent would not be a violation of this Policy, the evaluator will consider whether the alleged actions would otherwise subject the respondent to discipline under any other VSC policy, policies of the member College, any collective bargaining agreement, or personnel handbook.
 If so, the procedures applicable for handling such other alleged offenses will be followed.
 No further action, other than to inform the complainant, will be taken if the alleged actions of the respondent as set forth in the written statement, if true, would not constitute an offense subject to discipline.